masseydigital/unity-multiplayer-tutorial/README.md

 # unity-multiplayer-tutorial
 Learning multiplayer with Unity.
 The first part of this repo is going through _quill18creates_ youtube tutorial series for creating multiplayer games using Unity's Multiplayer HLAPI. *The Unity Multiplayer HLAPI is deprecated and will be replaced soon with their new networking system*.
 The second part of this repo is going to be a short demo of a test game I built with the HLAPI.
+After that I'll go into how to use the new Network Layer.

 ## Quick Start

-1) Create a Unity 2019.1.
+1) Create a Unity 2019.1 project.

 2) Install the Multiplayer HLAPI package from the package manager.